Entry Requirements for Bali

 Bali follows Indonesia’s visa regulations.
 While there’s a dedicated page on our website for detailed visa information, here’s a brief overview:

-- Visa-Free Entry: Citizens of ASEAN countries can visit Bali for up to 30 days without a visa.
+- Visa-Free Entry: Citizens of these countries can visit Bali for up to 30 days without a visa.
+(Brunei Darussalam, Cambodia, Colombia, Hong Kong, Laos, Malaysia, Myanmar, Philippines, Singapore, Suriname, Thailand, Timor-Leste, and Vietnam.)

-- Visa on Arrival (VOA): Available for over 90 nationalities, this visa allows a stay of up to 30 days and costs IDR 500,000 (~USD 35).
+- Visa on Arrival (VOA): Available for over 90 nationalities, this visa allows a stay of up to 30 days and costs IDR 500,000 (around USD 35).
 It can be extended once for an additional 30 days.

-- Pre-Arrival E-Visa: You can apply for an e-VOA online before your trip to save time at the airport.
+- E-VOA (Pre-Arrival: You can apply for an e-VOA online before your trip to save time at the airport.

 For more details on visa types and eligibility, visit our Indonesian Visa Requirements page.